bbauska/anti-project2025/README.md

 education.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-What are President-Elect Trump’s connections to Project 2025?
+<h2>What are President-Elect Trump’s connections to Project 2025?</h2>
 Project 2025 was published by The Heritage Foundation, a conservative think tank with direct ties to Trump’s first administration.
 Though Trump has falsely claimed he is not connected to Project 2025, a recent report from CNN found at least 140 people who worked on Project 2025